Certified Practising Horticulturist (CPH) Programme

 - Introduction – applying the concept of 'Integrated Plant & Landscape Health'

 - Soil science

 - Diagnosis of plant health

 Trainees who have successfully achieved certification will be registered as a Certified Practising Horticulturist with National Parks Board, Singapore and is endorsed by the Australia Institute of Horticulture.

-1. A relevant degree in horticulture or related discipline (e.g botany) or Diploma in Horticulture in Landscape Management or Diploma in Ornamental Horticulture with at least 5 years of direct work experience in horticulture /landscape industry.
+- A relevant degree in horticulture or related discipline (e.g botany) or Diploma in Horticulture in Landscape Management or Diploma in Ornamental Horticulture with at least 5 years of direct work experience in horticulture /landscape industry.
 OR

-2. Attained a WSQ Diploma or Advanced Certificate in Parks Reserves and Gardens or Trade Certificate in Landscaping Practices with at least five years of relevant working experience in horticulture/ landscape industry.
+- Attained a WSQ Diploma or Advanced Certificate in Parks Reserves and Gardens or Trade Certificate in Landscaping Practices with at least five years of relevant working experience in horticulture/ landscape industry.
 Applicants must show evidence of horticulture work experience honed from projects.
+OR

-Trainers are locally-based industry horticulture practitioners who are either Certified Practising Horticulturist or are experts in their area of teachings.
+Trainers are locally-based industry horticulture practitioners who are either Certified Practising Horticulturists or experts in their area of teaching.

 Participants who have successfully achieved certification will be registered as Certified Practising Horticulturists with National Parks Board, Singapore.
 This certification is endorsed by Australia Institute of Horticulture and is valid for a period of three years.
 CUGE will provide professional development and upgrading opportunities for Certified Practising Horticulturists through professional workshops/seminars to achieve Continuing Education Units (CEUs) for re–certification.

 The 18th run of the Certified Practising Horticulturist (CPH) Programme has concluded.
 The next run is expected to take place in April/May 2020.